My Hobby

 My hobby.jpg

 I didn’t ever throw the dollhouse away.
 But I did sell it along with all the furniture, accessories and the greenhouse to a family who had a little girl that I hope cherished it as much as I did.
 Maybe it’s true that you can’t drag every sentimental piece of your history around with you your entire life, but every now and then my heart says about certain things, “why did I let that go”?
-Life is full of little moments of regret.
+Life is full of little moments of like that.
+We wouldn’t be human without them.

 Previous